Samsontanimawo/Health-Check-Monitor-for-HTTP-Endpoints/README.md

 Make sure that the URLs in the YAML file are valid and accessible.
 Modify the YAML file to include any endpoints you want to monitor.

+gitHubendpoints.yaml is another endpoint for testing.

+healthCheckerAvailabilityAndLatency.js is another js file for advanced latency and availability monitoring.